valeriupredoi/bgcval2/README.md

 Note that there may be some overlap between the contents of these keys.

 Single Model report
 -------------------

-WORK IN PROGRESS.
+**WORK IN PROGRESS**

 Once an analysis has run, either time series or point to point, a report can be generated from this output, using the command:

 ```
 bgcval2_make_report jobID year
 ```

-This  gnerated an HTML5 mobile-friendlyt report, summarising the output of a single model run.
+This generates an HTML5 mobile-friendlyt report, summarising the output of a single model run.

 Running a job on JASMIN's batch system, LOTUS
 =============================================